lucasschneider/mpl-koha-patch-WE/docs/README.md

 ## Generating dorm expiration dates
 This feature automatically sets any new patron’s library card expiration date to the end of the current academic school year (5/15) if they are living at a UW--Madison university dorm.
 ## Standardize patron entry formatting
-All text fields of a patrons record are forced to be uppercase except for the email address fields which are forced to be lowercase.
-The city and state format for the City of Madison is forcibly "MADISON WI" and library staff may enter "mad" as a shortcut for and "MADISON WI" address.
+All text fields of a patron's record are forced to be uppercase except for the email address fields which are forced to be lowercase.
+The city and state format for the City of Madison is forcibly "MADISON WI" and library staff may enter "mad" as a shortcut for a "MADISON WI" address.
 ## Bring 'Session Checkouts' list to top of screen
 This feature ensures that a patron's 'session checkouts' appears at the top of the screen regardless of how many waiting holds or special notes appear on the checkout screen.
 ## Limit patron edit input fields
 This feature disables many of the rarely used input fields which appear while editing a patron’s record.
 This encourages library staff to maintain a consistent system of data entry across patron accounts.
 This may be overridden to enable all input fields by checking the checkbox at the top of the patron edit page.

 If you are logged into Koha as one of the MPL libraries, this will even more greatly reduce the available input fields when creating a new web-use only account.
-Additionally, the address, PSTAT, and circulation note fields will be automatically filled in by MPL standards.
+Additionally, the address, PSTAT, and circulation note fields will be automatically filled in according to MPL and SCLS standards.
 ## Item checkout history sort options
 This feature ensures that an item’s checkout history is sorted completely chronologically.
 By default, the table will be sorted by checkout date in descending order (i.e. most recent checkouts will appear at the top).
 You may choose to sort the items by checkout date, due date, or return date in either ascending or descending order.
 There is also a box to check if you wish to group the items by barcode number.
 ## Print patron's barcode number